-All students must participate in Graduate Colloquia (NRES 701-1) during their course of studies, take a course in integrated resource management (NRES 703-3), and complete a research methods course approved by their supervisor and the Chair of NRES Graduate Program.
+All students must complete Graduate Colloquia NRES 701-.5 twice during their course of studies, take a course in integrated resource management (NRES 703-3), complete NRES 700-3 and complete a research methods course approved by their supervisor and the Chair of NRES Graduate Program.
 These required courses provide students with an informed, integrated base for understanding multi-faceted resource and environmental issues.
 Elective courses provide students with the opportunity to pursue their specialized interests within an interdisciplinary context.
-The MNRES degree also requires the completion of an independent research thesis (NRES 792-12) or nonthesis project (NRES 793-6).
+The MNRES degree also requires the completion of an independent research thesis (NRES 792-12) or non-thesis project (NRES 793-6).